 Planning your day

 In order to be married in Balliol College Chapel you must obtain a Special Licence from the Archbishop of Canterbury.
 (This applies both for couples intending to be married by the Chaplain and those intending to be married by another Anglican priest.
 If you are intending to be married by a member of the clergy from another denomination it will be their responsibility to investigate and advise you of the relevant procedures.)
 Licences are normally granted if you are a Balliol student, Old Member, or member of staff.
-The current fee for a Special Licence is £325.
+The current fee for a Special Licence is £350.
 In order to complete the licence application you must gain the permission of your local parish priest.
-Please ensure that you do this prior to returning the application.
-Special Licence application forms may be obtained from the Chaplain’s Secretary.
+Please ensure that you do this prior to completing the application.
+Special Licence applications must be made online at The Faculty Office of the Archbishop of Canterbury.